mltlachac/mltlachac.github.io/_pages/about.md

   - /about.html
 ---

+I will be starting as an Assistant Professor of Data Science in the Information Services and Analytics Department at Bryant University this fall!
+My research interests include health informatics, natural language processing, machine learning, generative modeling, visualization, human-computer interaction, computational sociology, accessibility, and sustainability.

-I am a PhD Candidate at Worcester Polytechnic Institute with an expected graduation May 2022.
-My PhD research is part of the [Emutivo](https://emutivo.wpi.edu) project advised by Prof Elke Rundensteiner.
-Specifically, my research involves screening for mental illnesses with text data collected using mobile applications.
-My research interests include machine learning, visualization, health informatics, generative modeling, unsupervised learning, natural language processing, and human-computer interaction.
-I am a mental health advocate who enjoys writing, solving puzzles, and hiking with my dog Bumper.
+I completed my PhD in Data Science from Worcester Polytechnic Institute in Spring 2022.
+My dissertation research is part of the [Emutivo](https://emutivo.wpi.edu) project.
+My research focused on screening for mental illnesses with text data collected using mobile applications.

+I enjoy writing, solving puzzles, and walking with my dog Bumper.